darraghomalley/tutorials/CuteBotController.md

 # STEM - CuteBot Controller
 ## Step 1 - Let's build a micro:bit that can drive our CuteBot
 Let's build a micro:bit project that will drive a CuteBot by sending messages over radio signal.
-The A button will send "L" for left; the B button will send "R" for right; A+B together will send "F" for forwards.
+Pressing A+B together will send "Forwards"; the A button will send "Left"; the B button will send "Right".
-Tilting your micro:bit towards you will send "R" for reverse.
+Tilting your micro:bit towards you will send "Reverse".
 Let's start by showing our micro:bit name.
 ```template
 //
 ```